We didn’t believe it at first because everyone knows the biggest bears come from Kodiak Island…right? Wrong!

 Where do the Largest Brown Bears Come From?

-- 8 of the 10 largest brown bears entered into the Boone & Crockett Record books between 2007-2017 were from the Alaskan Peninsula, the other 2 from Kodiak Island.
+- Eight of the ten largest Alaska brown bears entered into the Boone & Crockett Record books between 2007-2017 were from the Alaskan Peninsula, the other 2 from Kodiak Island.
 In fact, the new Pope and Young world record was just taken on the peninsula.

 - Of the 256 brown bears entered into the books during that span: